Are you looking for ways to save on energy in your home?

 More energy-efficient models may be more costly to buy upfront but your running costs will be much lower, meaning the appliance will cost you less over the years.

-This is because energy-efficient appliances use less energy to produce the same results (and, of course, lower levels of energy consumption in the home means lower energy bills for you).
+This is because energy-efficient appliances use less energy to produce the same results.
+Of course lower levels of energy consumption in the home also mean lower energy bills for you.

 For example, an energy-efficient washing machine will be capable of cleaning your clothes just as well as a less efficient model but at a much lower water temperature.